 In addition, staff continues to coordinate with the Santa Cruz County Regional Transportation Commission (RTC), Caltrans and Santa Cruz County on the Watsonville - Santa Cruz Multimodal Corridor Program (WSC-MCP), including the Highway 1 Auxiliary Lanes/Bus On Shoulder component and Soquel Avenue/Drive to Freedom Boulevard bicycle/pedestrian improvements.
-In fiscal year 2021, the California Transportation Commission approved over \$100 million in funding for the WSC-MCP Cycle 2 Project, which will construct auxiliary lanes on Highway 1 between Soquel Ave and State Park Drive and add buffered/protected bike lanes and transit signal priority (TSP) on Soquel Drive along the same segment.
-Staff is currently coordinating with the regional partners on a SB1 Cycle 3 grant application, a
+In fiscal year 2021, the California Transportation Commission approved over \$100 million in funding for the WSC-MCP Cycle 2 Project, which began broke ground in 2023 and will construct auxiliary lanes on Highway 1 between Soquel Ave and State Park Drive and add buffered/protected bike lanes and transit signal priority (TSP) on Soquel Drive along the same segment.
+Staff is currently coordinating with the regional partners on additional funding to complete the bus on shoulder segments and the rapid corridor components identified above.